databrickslabs/remorph/core/src/main/scala/com/databricks/labs/remorph/preprocessors/README.md

      templates located in places where the current SQL parser will not expect them.
 In the example above, the statement template `{% for payment_method in payment_methods -%}` is located in the middle of a SQL statement.
 In this case we would need to allow templates to occur anywhere in the parse in violation of the normal syntax rules.
- - Jinga allows line statements, also with the prefix being configurable.
+ - Jinja allows line statements, also with the prefix being configurable.
 Hence, we need to be able to handle them too.
 Typically, they would start with a single prefix such as `# for item in seq`, and the entire line is a ninja statement.
  - There is nothing stopping a user from stuffing variables with actual SQL statements.
 We will probably draw a